City-Zouitel/JetNote/README.md

 CameraX is an addition to Jetpack that makes it easier to add camera capabilities to your app.
 The library provides a number of compatibility fixes and workarounds to help make the developer experience consistent across many devices.

 ### [LiveData](https://developer.android.com/topic/libraries/architecture/livedata)
-LiveData is an observable data holder class.
+LiveData is an observable info holder class.
 Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
 This awareness ensures LiveData only updates app component observers that are in an active lifecycle state.

 ### [Coil](https://coil-kt.github.io/coil/)
 An image loading library for Android backed by Kotlin Coroutines.